Social media can be a daunting place, no matter which channel you’re using.

 Domestic violence and abuse is serious topic.
 Not many brands want to comment on it because it’s so sensitive.
 However, a Facebook video created by Fanpage.it went viral - even though it centred around abuse.

 The creators asked young children to slap their friends, and shared their reactions in a video:

 It went viral back in 2015 and has amassed almost 50 million views since it was originally published.
 As a result, this project went much further than being a “viral video.”
 It changed people’s perceptions of domestic violence—a fantastic achievement.

 3. The Best Men Can Be by Gilette

 Gilette’s old slogan was “the best a man can get”.
 Old fashioned, right?

 They decided to change their slogan to “the best men can be” showing support for the #MeToo movement, which aims to combat sexual assault and harassment and prevent this sort of behaviour from happening in the future.

 Their short film created to launch the new slogan went viral, and their Facebook version amassed over 11 million views in just eight months.
-Plus, their announcement tweet achieved 228 thousand retweets—bound to position them in front of millions of ideal customers.
+Plus, their announcement tweet achieved 204 thousand retweets and 31.2 million views.

 Summarising, marketing expert Jitesh Keswani says: